godfreynolan/teachable/README.md

 ## Pre-requisite Knowledge
 ***`WARNING: THIS TUTORIAL ASSUMES YOU'VE COMPLETED THE PREVIOUS TUTORIALS`***

 This tutorial is designed for you to gain a basic understanding of the DJI Mobile SDK and a simple RTMP livestream.
-It will implement the FPV view and two basic camera functionalities:
+It will implement the FPV view and a basic overlay which displays street names and houses:
-- Take Photo
-- Record video.
-- Livestream your screen

-You can download the tutorial's final sample project from this [Github Page](https://github.com/riis/teachable/tree/livestream). <!-- Make sure to update when committed -->
+You can download the tutorial's final sample project from this [Github Page](https://github.com/riis/teachable/tree/arCamera). <!-- Make sure to update when committed -->

 ## Preparation
 Throughout this tutorial we will be using Android Studio Dolphin | 2021.3.1.
 You can download the latest version of Android Studio from [here](http://developer.android.com/sdk/index.html).